ENMON-Technologies/eslint-config-enmon/readme.md

 ## With Yarn

-It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-george-lint -Y`
+It should just work, try `yarn add eslint-config-george-lint`